taj-ny/InputActions/README.md

   - Supports left, middle, right and 24 extra mouse buttons
 - Touchpad gestures: click, pinch, press, rotate, stroke, swipe
   - Supports 2-finger swipe and stroke gestures (requires edge scrolling to be disabled)
-  - Click gestures are only supported on touchpads that do not have bottom physical buttons and instead act as one button
+  - Click gestures (hard press) are only available on touchpads that do not have separate physical buttons below and instead act as one button
-  - Absolute positions for each finger on the touchpad are provided in variables
+  - Absolute positions and pressures of each finger are provided in variables and can be used in conditions - swipe from edge and tip tap gestures are possible
+    (see examples)
 - Actions: run command, emit input, invoke Plasma global shortcut
   - Executed at a specific point of the gesture's lifecycle (begin, update, end, cancel)
   - Update actions can repeat at a specified interval